In This Article

 The reason could be some black money is crashed through this way to the areas where governmental checking and law enforcement is either slow or nonexistent.

-Toll fraud is another area which avoids paying tolls and / or showing card-not-present fraud.
-It is particularly done in the retail and transport sectors.
+Toll fraud is another area which avoids paying tolls and/or showing card-not-present fraud in the retail and transport sectors particularly.

-There are many fake companies trying to get access to your point of purchase and withdraw all your money.
-They do this as soon as you swipe your card through the credit card swipe machine.
-This also caused the breaching of your personal information.
+There are many fake companies trying to get access to your point of purchase and withdraw all your money as soon as you swipe your card through the credit card swipe machine.
+This also caused the breach of your personal information.

 9. Encrypted Communication

 The world’s 3 biggest cybercrime marketplaces – Hansa, AplhaBay, and RAMP were interrupted by the law enforcement agencies to shut them down.
-As a result, none other cybercrime marketplaces were closed spontaneously.
+As a result, none other Cybercrime trends and threats marketplaces were closed spontaneously.

-Instead of utilizing these cybercrime marketplaces, the cybercriminals are now shifted towards the smaller vendor shops.
-These are more difficult to get caught and disrupted by the police.
+Instead of utilizing these cybercrime marketplaces, the cybercriminals are now shifted towards the smaller vendor shops which are more difficult to get caught and disrupted by the police.
 Encrypted messaging apps are the focal point of such activities which are highly regionalized and language specific to use.

 These are quite active and widespread happening at alternate venues which made it tougher to get caught.

-With the emergence of machine learning (ML) and artificial intelligence (AI), their use is increased in almost all major industries.
-This is done in order to automate their process and make things easier and faster.
+With the emergence of machine learning (ML) and artificial intelligence (AI), their use is increased in almost all major industries to automate their process and make things easier and faster.

-It is not unknown that cybercrime always finds its way whenever this is the computer involved.
+It is not unknown that cybercrime always finds its way whenever this is computer involved.

 Many cybersecurity companies are now implementing AI-driven algorithms to shield against threats, malware, hackers, and to become more effective and protective.

 Many hackers are now using AI to serve malicious purposes.
-But, AI systems are automated, cheap, and scalable that provide the physical and psychological distance for the attacker.
-This hampers the immediate consequences of morality around cybercrime.
+But, AI systems are automated, cheap, and scaleable that provide the physical and psychological distance for the attacker which hamper the immediate consequences of morality around cybercrime.

 There are different ways cybercriminals use AI for malicious attacks.

-- Phishing: AI can create some codes that can pass through the typical cybersecurity filters to make it indistinguishable from human writings.
+- AI in Phishing: AI can create some codes that can pass through the typical cybersecurity filters to make it indistinguishable from human writings.

-- Cybersecurity Evasion: Cybercriminals are now using different evasion techniques to surpass detection by using AI to optimize the procedure through this.
+- Artificial Intelligence for Cybersecurity Evasion: Cybercriminals are now using different evasion techniques to surpass detection by using AI to optimize the procedure through this.

-- Social Engineering: Social engineering being the most popular hacking technique but also requires a lot of time to implement it.
+AI in Social Engineering: Social engineering being the most popular hacking technique.
+But also requires a lot of time to implement.
 AI helps in speeding the process by collecting information or calling potentially vulnerable.